 Tempe, AZ 85287-1605

-- Assistant Professor, The Design School, Herberger Institute for Design and the Arts
+- Program Head and Associate Professor of Landscape Architecture, Urban Design and Environmental Design, The Design School, Herberger Institute for Design and the Arts

 - PhD, Regional Planning, University of Massachusetts-Amherst, 2013

 - MLA, Landscape Architecture, University of Michigan, 2001

 - BS, Horticulture and Landscape Architecture, National Taiwan University-Taipei, 1998

 - Life on Land